Summary

 However, ERISA regulations require the Plan’s Trustee(s) to make management decisions and exercise discretion when engaging in or servicing pension plan investments.
 Accordingly, the Pension Plan Trustee(s) and their independent, qualified professional advisors must perform as fiduciaries of the pension plan, as defined under Federal Law.

-A lender or broker is encouraged to create a loan servicing agreement that provides for delegated rights given in writing to the servicer by the plan administrator.
-Deligated rights are necessary as opposed to absolute rights, such as a power of attorney.
+A lender or broker is encouraged to create a loan servicing agreement that provides for delegated rights, as specified in writing, to the servicer by the plan administrator.
+Delegated rights are necessary, as opposed to absolute rights, such as a power of attorney.
 Listing delegated responsibilities from the plan trustee or administrator shows that the plan is the fiduciary, not the broker or the lender.

-• Decisions on whether the loan transaction (trust deed investment) should be renegotiated, compromised, extended, or settled in a manner distinguishable from the loan terms described in the promissory note, deed of trust, or loan agreement.
-The same applies to a mortgage instrument in states that use those documents.
+- Decisions on whether the loan transaction (trust deed investment) should be renegotiated, compromised, extended, or settled in a manner distinguishable from the loan terms described in the promissory note, deed of trust, or loan agreement.
+The same applies to mortgage instruments in states that use these documents.

-• Decisions when and who should be engaged as legal counsel to represent the plan as may be required to carry out any proceeding.
+- Decisions on when and who should be engaged as legal counsel to represent the plan, as may be required to carry out any proceeding.

 Lenders and mortgage brokers should create forms prepared for the plan’s review and completion by the program’s trustee(s), which will assist in carrying out the responsibilities of the plan’s fiduciaries.

-These forms are intended to help the lender or mortgage broker submit proposed loan transactions (trust deed investments) to the plan so that they can be considered for plan investment.
+These forms are designed to assist lenders or mortgage brokers in submitting proposed loan transactions (trust deed investments) to the plan, enabling them to be considered for investment in the plan.

 The forms are titled:

-The forms illustrate what documents, instruments, and instructions the lender will request the plan trustee(s) to execute and what documents the plan trustee(s) will be asked to approve for use.
+The forms outline the documents, instruments, and instructions that the lender will request the plan trustee(s) to execute, as well as the documents that the plan trustee(s) will be asked to approve for use.

 The forms include the following: